going-digital/autoplan/README.md

 * [East Suffolk Council Planning Portal](https://publicaccess.eastsuffolk.gov.uk/online-applications/)
 * [Google Maps](https://www.google.co.uk/maps)

-This script is by Peter Knight, and has not as yet been adopted for formal use by any council.
+This script is by Peter Knight, and has not been adopted for formal use by any council.